-a.
-Which word in the first five lines tells us that Sandra enjoyed the attention s was suddenly getting from boys? b.
-Why do you think that Robert started looking at Sandra different way? c.
-Why do you think that Sandra was embarrassed when Robert told her that sh looked pretty? d.
+- 1. Work with your partner and answer the following questions in your exercise book: - a.
+Which word in the first five lines tells us that Sandra enjoyed the attention she was suddenly getting from boys?

+b.
+Why do you think that Robert started looking at Sandra different way?

+c.
+Why do you think that Sandra was embarrassed when Robert told her that she looked pretty?

+d.
 Was it right for Robert to do what he did?
-Give a reason for your answer. e.
+Give a reason for your answer.

+e.
 Did Robert hear Sandra's "no" the first time she said it?
-Give a reason for you answer. f.
-W /hat should Sandra do next?
+Give a reason for your answer.

+f.
+What should Sandra do next?